Welcome to the Undergraduate Program in English!

 Is there money available to support English majors?

 Every year the English Department awards many scholarships and prizes.
 These go to everyone from incoming students to graduating seniors.
-Make sure to check out our “Scholarships and Prizes” page, where you will find deadlines, application guidelines, and award amounts.
+Make sure to check out our “Scholarships, Prizes, and Grants” page, where you will find deadlines, application guidelines, and award amounts.

 What can you do with an English major?